sunrise201238-sys/Game/README.md

 # Slingshot Strategy Game

 ## Game Overview
-Slingshot Strategy is a turn-based arena battler where two teams of units face off on 2D maps.
+Slingshot Skirmish is a turn-based arena battler where two teams of units face off on 2D maps.
 Each combatant acts by dragging to aim a slingshot vector that launches the active unit, turning momentum, collisions, and abilities into tactical tools.
 Teams alternate turns, advancing the round counter each time control returns to Team 0, and victory is awarded when all opposing controllable units are defeated or a sudden-death VIP objective is accomplished.

 Every match begins with mirrored spawn positions that are clamped away from lakes and walls, ensuring fair spacing regardless of the map that was selected.
 Each team draws from the same default loadout—three Soldiers, two Archers, and a Mage—unless a map overrides the lineup or injects neutral VIP units that must be protected at all costs.